sc2021anonym/slp-ec/reproducing/README.md

 This is a note to reproduce the results in Section 7.3–7.6.

+# Raw logs
+We put logs obtained by executing following commands in the AMD environment described in the paper into the directory `rawlogs`.

 # Requirement
 ## Branch
 We use the branch `for_ae` instead of the master branch: